avcoder/unit04-lesson03/slides.md

 transition: slide-left
 ---

-# Exercise: Agile / Scrum & Storybook Points
+# Exercise: Agile / Scrum and Storybook Points

 Now that the delete functionality is working, senior leadership wishes to stop using the confirm dialog box and replace it with something that looks better / is branded along with the rest of the app.